-The Pricing of FX Forward Contracts: Micro Evidence from Banks’ Dollar Hedging
+Demand Effects in the FX Forward Market: Micro Evidence from Banks’ Dollar Hedging

-Global banks tend to borrow funds in the local currency, convert them into dollars, and hedge the resulting foreign exchange (FX) risk with a forward dollar sale.
-The cost of this dollar hedging crucially affects banks’ portfolio allocation and has important implications for the transmission of shocks to the wider economy.
-The authors use novel contract-level data on German banks’ USD/EUR forward contracts to study this cost and argue that funding-related factors are key drivers in currency markets, in particular, in the forward market.
-Specifically, they look at how dollar hedging costs depend on banks’ dollar funding gap, dollar funding composition, access to internal capital markets, and capital.
+Aggregate data suggest that all major banking sectors outside the United States have sizable dollar funding gaps; that is, a large percentage of their on-balance-sheet dollar assets is not funded with on-balance-sheet dollar liabilities.
+Banks can hedge the resulting foreign exchange (FX) risk with a forward dollar sale, and the cost of this dollar hedging crucially affects banks’ portfolio allocation and has important implications for the transmission of shocks to the wider economy.
+The authors use novel contract-level data on German banks’ USD/EUR forward contracts to study this cost and argue that demand-related factors are key drivers in currency markets, in particular, in the forward market.
+Specifically, they look at how dollar-hedging costs depend on banks’ dollar funding gap and capital around quarter-ends, when regulatory risk-weighted capital constraints become binding.

 This is a substantially revised version of the original paper, titled “The Pricing of FX Forward Contracts: Micro Evidence from Banks’ Dollar Hedging” and posted in November 2018.